theotherzach/rails-vue-tutorials/README.md

 + In `filter-list.js` add the following to our component config: `props: ['people'],`
 + in filter_list.html.haml : `%vue-filter-list{ people: @people.to_json }`
 + Refresh, do the vue devtools dance, (Live, Refresh, Live) and note that `VueFilterList`'s people is a json string, not an array.
 That won't do us any good.
+(Note: if you remove the vue devtools and re-install you may not need to do this dance.)
 + [Coerce](http://vuejs.org/guide/components.html#Prop_Validation) our string into an array.
 + Refresh, vue devtools dance, and verify that People is an array with 100 members.